-NATO chief says four US soldiers dead in Lithuania in training
+US Army says vehicle of four missing soldiers found in Lithuania

 Lithuania’s military said four US soldiers and a tracked vehicle had gone missing on Tuesday afternoon.